 Safety and security whether at home or in an office building are of utmost importance to most people especially if they are the owners and responsible for the well-being of the people that live or work inside these places.
-Master key systems are one of the commonly used security systems to make sure no one is exploiting the loopholes in your properties security to gain unwanted access.
+Master key systems are one of the commonly used security systems to make sure no one is exploiting the loopholes in your property’s security to gain unwanted access.

 In the long term, this works well for businesses as well as homeowners since it reduces the cost that would otherwise need to be borne if locks were continually being rekeyed.
-Furthermore, installing and using master keys, mean less money needs to be spent on other types of security and that during crisis situations it is easier for the owner to take charge.
+Furthermore, installing and using master keys, means less money needs to be spent on other types of security and that during crisis situations it is easier for the owner to take charge.

 How Master Key Systems Work

-Most master key systems are made up of pin tumbler type locks.
+Most master key systems are made up of pin tumbler-type locks.
 The right key makes the pin rise till they meet the right setting which makes the lock open.